snowex-hackweek/SnowEx-Map-Tool/README.md

 ### Tasks

-* Talk with SnowEx data users about how they currently access data, and how it could be better/easier
+* Task 1: Talk with SnowEx data users about how they currently access data, and how it could be better/easier
-* Explore different mapping tools.
+* Task 2: Explore different mapping tools.
 ArcGis?
 Python based tools?
-* Determine the best means of sourcing geographic data from published SnowEx data sets.
+* Task 3: Determine the best means of sourcing geographic data from published SnowEx data sets.
 Can this be pulled from the database?
 How can we automate this?
-* Create working model(s) of the tool that can be tested by Hackweek participants
+* Task 4: Create working model(s) of the tool that can be tested by Hackweek participants

-* Task 1 (all team members will learn to use GitHub)
-* Task 2 (team members will use the scikit-learn python library)
-  * Task 2a (assigned to team member A)
-  * Task 2b (assigned to team member B)
-* Task 3
-* ...